BhattSoham/RISCV-HDP/README.md

 6. CPU performance calculation of the assembly codes with those C programs using the **RISC-V Disassembler**.

 ### Week 3: ###
-**PROJECT : "Obstacle Awareness for Individuals with Disabilities"**
+**PROJECT: "Obstacle Awareness for Individuals with Disabilities"**
 1. An overview of the project.
 2. Key Components for designing the project.
 3. An outline of the project using a block diagram.